imjliang/Predict-Future-Sales/README.md

-This repo is a collection of solutions to Kaggle project: Predict-Future-Sales
+This repo is a collection of solutions to Kaggle project: `Predict Future Sales`.

 `coursera-final-project-submission`:
       https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales